Exercise, eat, relax, and sleep while boosting the immune system

 - lesions in arterial walls

 Disturbances of the digestive system

 - damage to digestive tract

-Rather then using diet or supplements to boost our immune system we first need to address stress.
+Rather then using diet or supplements to boost our immune system, we first need to address the causes of stress.
 Stress reduction may well be the most important strategy to boost immune system.

-Nutrition play a huge role in promoting immunity or supporting the immune system functions.
-There are two types of nutrition deficiency: one is the proper absorption of nutrients or not having enough nutrition; the other is the lack of quality in the nutrients we eat.
-Not ingesting the beneficial nutrients can impair cellular function.
+Nutrition play a important role in promoting immunity or supporting the immune system functions.
+There are two types of nutrition deficiency: (1) one is insufficient absorption of nutrients or not having enough nutrition; and two (2) is the lack of quality nutrients we eat.
+Not ingesting beneficial nutrients can impair cellular function.
 Without an adequate nutrition regimen, the immune system cannot perform the effective immune responses needed to protect you from a host of infections such as bacteria, fungi and viruses.
 Human malnutrition is usually a complex syndrome including multiple nutritional deficiencies; however a few vitamins and minerals and trace elements have been found to be crucial for the maintenance of the immune system: